 By accessing the noted link you will be leaving Vermont Federal Credit Union's website and entering a website hosted by another party.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Vermont Federal Credit Union.

-Vermont Federal Credit Union and Credit Union of Vermont have officially merged as of January 1st, 2026.
+Vermont Federal Credit Union and Credit Union of Vermont have officially merged.

 Learn what that means for you below!

-We are pleased to share that Credit Union of Vermont members have approved the merger, and as of January 1, 2026, Credit Union of Vermont will become part of Vermont Federal Credit Union.
+We are pleased to share that Credit Union of Vermont members have approved the merger, and as of January 1, 2026, Credit Union of Vermont is now merged with Vermont Federal Credit Union.
 Together, we will offer an enhanced digital banking experience, access to a larger branch network, and expanded member service hours.

 Friday, May 29 - Credit Union of Vermont's online and mobile banking will be unavailable as of 5pm EST